omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

   page.<i>.description
                 Description of the wizard page, shown in the dialog's title area below the title.
-Defaults to text in the format "Page 1 of 3".
+Defaults to text in the format "Page 1 of 3". page.<i>.condition
+                A condition for showing the page.
+If it evaluates to false, the page will be skipped when it would normally come in the page sequence of the wizard.
+This makes it possible not only to skip pages, but also to show different pages based on some choice or choices the user made earlier in the wizard (decision tree).
+                The condition will be evaluated by the template engine, so any valid FreeMarker expression that can produce true or "true" as a result will do.
+The expression must be supplied without the
+                ${ and } marks: the string you enter will be substituted into "${( <condition> )?string}" string (will replace "<condition>"), and evaluate as such.
+An example will be provided later.

 All property file entries are available as template variables too.
 Also, most property values may refer to other property values or template variables, using